robertocarroll/barjeel/README.md

 * page-artist.php - list of artists A-Z (link from side of collections layout)
 * page-contact.php - Google Maps.
 All the rest of the content is hard-coded in the content of the page called "contact & about"
 * page-country.php - list of countries and artists A-Z (link from side of collections layout)
+* page-home.php - landing layout of the website, ie barjeelartfoundation.org
+* page-news-categories.php - lists all news categories (link from see more on news themes)
+* page-random.php - powers the random button at the top of the image layout
+* page-wide.php - Takes up all the columns.
+Used on the Visit Sharjah page

 ### Taxonomy layouts
 * taxonomy-artist.php - used for artists and countries with a conditional check